delphix/virtualization-sdk/docs/Building_Your_First_Plugin/Data_Ingestion.md

 ### Syncing

-Immediately after linking, the new dSource is [synced](/References/Glossary/#syncing).
+Immediately after linking, the new dSource is [synced](/References/Glossary/#syncing) for the first time.
 Syncing is a process by which data from the source environment is copied onto the Delphix Engine.
 Subsequent syncs may then be periodically performed in order to keep the dSource up-to-date.

 The details of how this is done varies significantly from plugin to plugin.
 For example, some plugins will simply copy files from the filesystem.
 Other plugins might contact a DBMS and instruct it to send backup or replication streams.
 There are many possibilities here, but they all break down into two main strategies that the plugin author can choose from: